The Ultimate Guide to Securely Wiping Computer Hard Drives Clean28 May 2020 | Michael Waksman

 - Ongoing 'Cyber Hygiene'

 Every once in a while, it’s good to give computers some TLC by cleaning up some of your mess.
-By regularly wiping content like temporary files, Internet and local history, you can avoid data theft and improve the performance of your device.
+By regularly wiping content like temporary files, shadow copies, Internet and local history, you can avoid data theft and improve the performance of your device.

 Hopefully you learned some basics on how to start wiping your data when no longer needed.
 It's easier than you might think.
 And once you’re in the habit of wiping, you won’t even notice those little extra steps you take to keep your data safe.